All Episodes

 Crime is bad in Flint, no doubt, but Biden is making it out to be worse than it is.

-I was up in Flint, Michigan last week.
+Biden on October 18th, I was up in Flint, Michigan last week.

-Their police department's cut more than half.
+Their police departments cut more than half.

-The murder rate close to triple the number of rapes at quadrupled.
+The murder rate close to triple.

-A day later, Biden was asked by a reporter for human events if he regretted using a rape reference to describe Senate opposition to the bill.
+A day later, Biden was asked by a reporter for Human Events if he regretted using a rape reference to describe Senate opposition to the bill.

 Biden said, I said rape was up three times in Flint.